philmcneely/Daemon-pmac/SYSTEM_REQUIREMENTS.md

 4. **Production Ready**: Full deployment, monitoring, and operational capabilities
 5. **Standards Compliant**: RESTful APIs, OpenAPI documentation, MCP integration

-This requirements specification serves as the definitive guide for understanding, implementing, and extending the Daemon-pmac system.
+This requirements specification serves as the definitive guide for understanding, implementing, and extending the Daemon system.